On the Validity of Bounds on Light Axions for $f\lesssim10^{13}$ GeV: Axion dark matter near massive bodies

 and the fraction of the mass and radius of the earth can be written as $M_\oplus/R_\oplus\approx 10^{29}\,\text{GeV}^2$.
 As a result, there is a critical value for the axion-gluon coupling

-and the axion field diverges for larger values of the interaction strength $c_{GG}/f$.
+and the axion field becomes large $a/f\approx 1$ for larger values of the interaction strength $c_{GG}/f$.
 Note that this is not the case for general scalar dark matter with quadratic interactions for which the sign of the parameters $\delta_i$ is arbitrary and the positive solution $J_{+}(x)$ results in a screening for strong interactions~\cite{Hees:2018fpg, Banerjee:2022sqg}.